Contra: Rogue Corps

-Contra: Rogue Corps is a run and gun video game in the Contra series developed by Toylogic and published by Konami.
-It was released on September 24, 2019 for Nintendo Switch, PlayStation 4, Windows, and Xbox One.
+Contra: Rogue Corps is a run and gun twin-stick shooter in the Contra series developed by Toylogic and published by Konami.
+It was released on September 24, 2019 for the Nintendo Switch, PlayStation 4, Windows, and Xbox One.

 Rogue Corps is set in the fictional Damned City two years after Contra III: The Alien Wars and Contra 4, featuring four playable characters and a wide degree of weapon customization.
 The game received generally mixed reviews upon release.
 It was criticized for its gameplay, graphics, and story, although praise fell toward its upgrade and customization system.